 - Parboil rinsed rice in 10 cups of salted water, and cook uncovered, like pasta, until grains have opened up- are just tender, yet still al dente, about 7-8 minutes, or longer if using brown rice.
 Drain.

-- Add about 1 Cup of the parboiled rice into the bowl with Yogurt Saffron mixture.
+- Add about 1 Cup of the parboiled rice into the bowl with the Yogurt Saffron mixture.

-- Line the bottom of 8-10 inch diameter deep sauté pan or pot (that has a tight fitting lid) with a circle of parchment paper.
+- Line the bottom of 8-10 inch diameter deep sauté pan or pot (that has a tight-fitting lid) with a circle of parchment paper.
 Place on the stove over Med heat.
 Add butter, olive oil over the parchment.
-When butter has melted, swirl it around to coat parchment, add the yogurt saffron rice mixture in an even layer over the parchment.
-Spoon in the rest of the rice, gently building a pyramid ( don’t just dump it in- or will loose its light quality).
+When the butter has melted, swirl it around to coat parchment, add the yogurt saffron rice mixture in an even layer over the parchment.
+Spoon in the rest of the rice, gently building a pyramid ( don’t just dump it in- or will lose its light quality).

 - With the end of a wooden spoon poke 5-6 steam holes down through the rice.

-- Cover pot with a thin kitchen towel then place lid over towel and fold the corners up and over the lid towel, so the edges don’t catch on fire.
+- Cover pot with a thin kitchen towel then place the lid over the towel and fold the corners up and over the lid, so the edges don’t catch on fire.
 See photo.

 - Turn heat to Med-high for 2-3 minutes then turn to low heat for 30 minutes.
-Don’t be temped to uncover.
+Don’t be tempted to uncover.